-Have you ever had to make a decision about whether or not to cheat on a school project?
+lave you ever had to make a decision about whether to cheat on a school project?
 Or whether you should take something that isn't yours, tell a lie, or accept credit for work you didn't do?

-▲ Deciding whether or not to cheat off a classmate on a test is an ethical dilemma.
-Think about it: Who could be hurt by your decision?
+Deciding whether to cheat on a test is an ethical dilemma.
+Think about it: who could be hurt by your decision?

 If so, then you've faced ethical dilemmas.
 Most of us come up against ethical dilemmas at one point or another in our personal and professional lives.
-But what makes an ethical dilemma different from a regular decision, such as whether or not to do extra credit for your Calculus class or what kind of new shoes you should buy?
+But what makes an ethical dilemma different from a regular decision, such as whether to do extra credit for your calculus class or what kind of new shoes you should buy?